 Jeff Orrock is the Meteorologist in Charge of the National Weather Service (NWS) Office in Wakefield.
 Jeff worked for the NWS for 18 years, during which he served in offices in Florida, Texas, North Carolina and Virginia, forecasting and covering a wide range of weather events.
 As a fellow boater in the Carolinas and lower Chesapeake Bay, Jeff is both a user and developer of the marine forecasts used by boaters to better navigate the waters.

 Capt.
 Mark Bologna is a USCG licensed Captain and has been the Marine Safety Specialist and Commercial Sales Director at Landfall Navigation since 2007.
 He has over 35 years of boating and fishing on the Long Island Sound and 10 years experience operating private marina facilities.

-assignments including command of two Coast Guard cutters where he was engaged in numerous search & rescue, maritime law enforcement and national defense operations.
-In addition he taught ship handling, seamanship and leadership at the U.S. Coast Guard Academy in New London, Ct.
-In 2007 he retired from the position of Staff Judge Advocate for the Coast Guard’s Atlantic Area commands.
-Pete currently works as an Emergency Medical Technician (enhanced) in the City of Virginia Beach.
-He has served as Training Officer for the Virginia Beach Volunteer Rescue Squad, the city’s largest rescue squad.
-He is an American Red Cross instructor for First Aid, CPR and Wilderness First Aid as well as an instructor for EMS safety.
+Pete Seidler served over 30 years in the United States Coast Guard in a variety of assignments including command of two Coast Guard cutters where he was engaged in numerous search & rescue, maritime law enforcement and national defense operations.
+In addition to these operational assignments, Pete taught ship handling, seamanship and leadership at the U.S. Coast Guard Academy.
+In 2007 he retired from the position of Staff Judge Advocate for the Coast Guard’s Atlantic Area.
+Pete currently serves as an Advanced Emergency Medical Technician for the City of Virginia Beach.
+He is a Virginia State Boating Safety Instructor and has held instructor certifications in First Aid, CPR and Wilderness First Aid from the American Red Cross.